Bollinger Bands – Introduction

 This tool has found a lot of popularity over the years and can be found on the charts of many technical traders these days!

-So what exactly are Bollinger Bands and how can you util
+So what exactly are Bollinger Bands and how can you utilize them as part of your trading toolbox?

 Bollinger Bands – The Basics